saschaende/typo3-users/README.md

     * Configurable input fields
     * Save login count for every user
 * Plugin: Logout (so the user can logout just with a click on this page)
-    * Add a page "Logout"
-    * Put the plugin "logout" on the "Logout" page
-    * Configure the logout plugin (where will the user be redirected after logout?)
 * Plugin: Forgot password
 * Plugin: Register
     * Set user groups that will be automatically assigned